solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

     | **Component** | **Region** | **Details / Assumptions** | **Est. Monthly Cost (USD)** |
     | Web VMs | North Central US | 2x D8s v5 VMs (8 vCores, 32 GiB RAM) & Windows Server 2022 | $280.00 each|

-    > **NOTE:** Some discussion with Tailspin Toys may be needed to determine if additional changes to the choice of VM sizes and number of VMs could further lower hosting cost.
+    > **Note:** Some discussion with Tailspin Toys may be needed to determine if additional changes to the choice of VM sizes and number of VMs could further lower hosting cost.
 Load balancing across a larger number of smaller VMs may help lower cost.
 Also, it's possible Azure App Service (PaaS services) could be an additional options for hosting the Front-end Web application and the Back-end REST API depending on the clients needs.

     _Application Databases_
     |     |            |            |            |